jbowa/jbowa/README.md

 ## Hi,

-I am a design technologist that enjoys crafting software for humans.
+I am a software engineer that enjoys crafting software for humans.

-I primarily work with Golang, Rust and TypeScript.
+I primarily work with Rust, Golang and TypeScript.